Relocation Belief – Relocation Opinion:

 Didn’t have coronavirus lockdown.

 Massive brownie points to Sweden, Taiwan, Belarus, South Korea, etc for being the only scientific countries left on the planet.
+Some countries like Japan had very short lockdowns of only a week or so (depending on where you live in the country).

 That Taiwan and South Korea are two very high up there on the IQ index for countries, that ads to my interest also.